LysisXuan/WordDensityAnalysis/README.md

 # WordDensityAnalysis

-Web crawler to get the top of a web page
+Web Crawler to get the topics of a page